jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-05-21.md

     * DrupalCon Amsterdam: 29 Sep - 3 Oct
     * DrupalCon Bogota (Colombia) Feb 2015

-Adam and Lee reports:
+Adam and Lee reports: Lee went through the list, and has added South African meetings.

-Notes:
+Notes: Add International Events to the newsletter instead of the South African calendars.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 DASA CI